 (2) Filing: Method and Timeliness.

-(A) In General.
-Filing may be accomplished by mail addressed to the clerk, but filing is not timely unless the clerk receives the papers within the time fixed for filing.
+(i) In General.
+For a paper not filed electronically, filing may be accomplished by mail addressed to the clerk, but filing is not timely unless the clerk receives the papers within the time fixed for filing.

-(B) A brief or appendix.
-A brief or appendix is timely filed, however, if on or before the last day for filing, it is:
+(ii) A Brief or Appendix.
+A brief or appendix not filed electronically is timely filed, however, if on or before the last day for filing, it is:

-(i) mailed to the clerk by First-Class Mail, or other class of mail that is at least as expeditious, postage prepaid; or
+- mailed to the clerk by first-class mail, or other class of mail that is at least as expeditious, postage prepaid; or

-(C) Inmate Filing.
-If an institution has a system designed for legal mail, an inmate confined there must use that system to receive the benefit of this Rule 25(a)(2)(C).
-A paper filed by an inmate is timely if it is deposited in the institution’s internal mail system on or before the last day for filing and:
+(iii) Inmate Filing.
+If an institution has a system designed for legal mail, an inmate confined there must use that system to receive the benefit of this Rule 25(a)(2)(A)(iii) A paper not filed electronically by an inmate is timely if it is deposited in the institution’s internal mail system on or before the last day for filing and:

-(ii) the court of appeals exercises its discretion to permit the later filing of a declaration or notarized statement that satisfies Rule 25(a)(2)(C)(i).
+- the court of appeals exercises its discretion to permit the later filing of a declaration or notarized statement that satisfies Rule 25(a)(2)(A)(iii).